John Roberts (journalist): CITY-TV and MuchMusic

 In 1979, he branched out from his radio work to co-host with Jeanne Beker the music newsmagazine The NewMusic on CITY-TV until 1985.
 The New Music was a pioneering program that pre-dated MTV.
 Roberts, Beker and the New Music team won many awards for their work.
 During that time, Roberts also served as Entertainment reporter for CITY-TV and on occasion filled in for John Majhor and later Brad Giffen on CITY-TV's local music video show Toronto Rocks.
 In 1984, Roberts was tapped to front Canada's music channel MuchMusic.
 He and Christopher Ward were the first on-air personalities appearing when the network launched in 1984.
 At MuchMusic he hosted many programs, including a one-hour heavy metal video show called The Power Hour.

-In 1987, Roberts left MuchMusic to anchor CITY-TV's CityPulse, and became anchor of the 10 pm CityPulse Tonight when Anne Mroczkowski moved from anchoring that newscast to join Gord Martineau on the 6 pm edition.
+In 1987, Roberts left MuchMusic to anchor CITY-TV's CityPulse and became anchor of the 10 pm CityPulse Tonight when Anne Mroczkowski moved from anchoring that newscast to join Gord Martineau on the 6 pm edition.

 WCIX

-Between 1989 and 1990 Roberts was an anchor/reporter for WCIX (now WFOR-TV), the CBS-owned and operated television station in Miami, Florida.
+Between 1989 and 1990 Roberts was an anchor and reporter for WCIX (now WFOR-TV), the CBS-owned and operated television station in Miami, Florida.